 - How to Write an Independent Contractor Agreement

-An independent contractor is an individual who works under contract for an individual or business as a non-employee.
+An independent contractor is a self-employed professional who works under contract for an individual or business, their client.
 Unlike an employee, an independent contractor cannot be managed by the employer except within the context of their agreement.
-In other words, the contractor makes their own hours and decides how to work on their assigned tasks.
+In other words, the contractor makes their own hours and decides how to carry out their services.
 Due to their independent status, contractors must pay their own taxes for Social Security and Medicare.

 In general, if an individual is subject to the control or direction of another merely as to the result to be accomplished by the work and not as to the means and methods for accomplishing the result, he is an independent contractor.